open5e/open5e/source/gameplay-mechanics/ability-scores.rst

 actions.
 This deception can encompass everything from misleading others through ambiguity to telling outright lies.
-Typical situations include trying to fast-­ talk a guard, con a merchant, earn money through gambling, pass yourself off in a disguise, dull someone’s suspicions with false assurances, or maintain a straight face while telling a blatant lie.
+Typical situations include trying to fast-­ talk a guard, con a merchant, earn money through gambling, pass yourself off in a disguise, dull someone's suspicions with false assurances, or maintain a straight face while telling a blatant lie.